DISCLAIMER: The M*A*S*H characters are

 "What's this?"

-him.
-She knows where she is going.
-And if that doesn't work, she has other
+knows where she's going.
+And if that doesn't work, she has other options.
+Places

-door when her mother bustles up, managing to look as if she tried to get there,
+when her mother bustles up, managing to look as if she tried to get there, but

 "I want to do